 2.2 Special Parish Meetings.
 Special meetings of the parish for any of the purposes provided in this article, may be called by the rector at any time, or if there be no rector, by the wardens, upon the same notice as prescribed in section 2.3.
 The notice shall specify the object for which the meeting is called, and no vote shall be taken upon any question not specified in the notice.
 Special meetings shall be conducted in the same manner as the meetings for the annual election, but the votes may be counted and declared forthwith upon any question except the election of wardens and vestrymen vestrypersons

 2.3 Notice of Meetings.
-The time, place, and date of the annual meeting and of each special meeting shall be made known to the Parishioners by appropriate notice by the Rector or secretary of the Vestry, with at least ten (10) days’ notice.
+The time, place, and date of the Annual Parish Meeting and of each special meeting shall be made known to the Parishioners by appropriate notice by the Rector or Clerk of the Vestry, with at least ten (10) days’ notice.
 Notice of the time and place of the annual election shall be given by advertisement set up in open view at the door of the church or usual place of worship, and shall also be read by the rector or officiating minister on the two (2) Sundays next preceding the election, in time of public service.

 2.4 Presiding Officer.
 The rector shall preside, with the right to vote, or if he or she is absent or if no rector is settled in the parish, the meeting shall choose one (1) of the wardens, or if neither of the wardens is present, one (1) of the vestrymen vestrypersons, or if no vestrymen vestryperson is present, then some duly qualified voter to act as chairman.
 The secretary clerk of the vestry, or in his or her absence a person appointed by the chairman, shall enter the proceedings in the minute book of the vestry, and shall sign the same together with the chairman.

 2.35 Secretary for Meetings.
-The Clerk of the vestry shall be the secretary of the meetings.
+The Clerk of the Vestry shall be the Secretary of the meetings.

 2.46 Qualified Voters.
 Members of the Parish eligible to vote at Parish meetings are all baptized persons sixteen (16) years of age or over who regularly attend the public services of the Parish and are recognized members of the Parish and who contribute by subscription or otherwise for the funds or expenses to the expenses of and work of the parish through their time, talents, and financial support of the Parish and have done so for six months previous to the meeting, and who, if required, declare themselves conscientiously attached to the doctrines and discipline and worship of the Parish.
 The qualifications of any voter may be determined by the presiding officer if eligibility is contested.